-There are a couple ways you can manage your cloud infrastructure so you’re not idly running resources during the 65% of the week that comprise nights and weekends.
-You can have your cloud staff monitor your infrastructure and manually spin resources up and down when needed, but that can be tedious, time-consuming and labor intensive.
-Instead, it’s far more efficient and cost effective to rely on automation.
+There are a couple of ways you can manage your cloud infrastructure so you’re not idly running resources during the 65% of the week that comprise nights and weekends.
+You can have your cloud staff monitor your infrastructure and manually spin resources up and down when needed, but that can be tedious, time-consuming and labor-intensive.
+Instead, it’s far more efficient and cost-effective to rely on automation.
 A cloud-management platform, like Connectria’s TRiA Cloud Management Platform, can provide visibility into your cloud infrastructure, enable you to create automatic start and stop schedules and dynamically scale your computing capacity up or down as you need it.
-You save money by launching instances when they are needed and terminating them when they aren’t.
+Ultimately, you save money by launching instances when they are needed and terminating them when they aren’t.

-Not only does automation reduce direct cloud costs, it offers the added benefit of freeing up your operations team to focus on other aspects of running your cloud.
+Not only does automation reduce direct cloud costs, but it also offers the added benefit of freeing up your operations team to focus on other aspects of running your cloud.

 Purge Your Zombies